Categories

 8) Get prepped.

-Get organised: This may seem like an odd way to get ideas, but sometimes getting your thoughts down in a more organised way can help you see things from a different perspective.
-Try making a list of potential topics or chatting through ideas with a friend.
-This can help you identify gaps in your thinking and come up with new angles to approach your topic.
+This may seem like an odd way to get ideas, but sometimes getting your thoughts down in a more organised way can help you see things from a different perspective.

 9) Rest.

-Take a break: If you’ve been sitting at your desk for hours trying to come up with something to write about, it may be time to take a break.
-Get up and stretch, or take a quick walk around the block.
-Taking time away from your work can help refresh your mind and give you new ideas.
+If you’ve been sitting at your desk for hours trying to come up with something to write about, it may be time to take a break.
+Get up and stretch, or take a quick walk around your area.

 10) Keep a record.

-Keep a list of ideas: One way to ensure you always have something to write about is to keep a list of ideas handy.
-Whenever you think of a new novel idea, add it to your list.
-That way, when you’re feeling uninspired, you can always refer back to your list for some ideas.
+We’re writers, sometimes we have great ideas when we’re in the middle of current projects!
+If that sounds like you, whenever you think of a new novel idea, add it to a list.
+That way, when you’re feeling uninspired, you can always refer back for some ideas.

 11) Ask what your ideal reader wants.

-Ask your readers: If you’re struggling to develop a new idea, why not ask your readers what they want to read?
+If you’re struggling to develop a new idea, why not ask your readers what they want to read?
 Send out a survey or poll on social media and see what topics your audience is most interested in.
 Not sure who your ideal reader is?
 Check out this blog post!

 Want to read something similar?
 Check these blog posts out: